Problems and discomforts when breastfeeding

 Many women feel nipple pain when they first start breastfeeding.
 If your nipples are cracked and sore, you may need to change the position you use to breastfeed.
 If you have nipple pain:

 - Make sure your baby is fully latched on.
-This means your baby's mouth is securely attached to the area around your nipple for breastfeeding.
 If she’s not latched on, remove her from your breast and try again.

-- After feeding, put some fresh breast milk on your nipples.
+- Put some fresh breast milk on your nipples after each feeding.
 Just like breast milk is good for your baby, it can help you, too.
-Or some creams can help.
+Or use creams that are made just for breastfeeding.
 Ask your provider which kind to use.

 What can you do if your breasts leak?